Home / Geology / Layers of the Earth’s Atmosphere

 5. Exosphere

-The exosphere extends from the thermosphere to about 6,200 miles (10,000 km) and is the upper limit of the atmosphere.
+The exosphere extends from the upper boundary of the thermosphere, between 310 and 620 miles (500 and 1,000 km).
+The exact altitude can vary based on solar activity.
 Its lower boundary is called exobase or exopause, and this is the altitude above which atmospheric temperature remains almost constant.
 The exosphere is the least dense layer of the atmosphere, comprised of mostly helium and hydrogen.

 FAQs